How do I get low-income internet?

 If you’ve decided the Lifeline program is for you, you can apply online, by mail, or through a local internet company.
 You can find all the details on the Lifeline website.

 The internet access plays a huge role in our daily life—from news to education to keeping in touch with your loved ones.
-With help from the Affordable Connectivity Program, ISP initiatives, and the Lifeline program, we can all stay connected.
+With help from the ISP initiatives and the Lifeline program, we can all stay connected.
 Take advantage of these programs to get high-speed internet service at a price that works for your family.

 Free and low-income internet service FAQ